vkocubinsky/SublimeTableEditor/README.md

 ### Intelligent Formating

 Intelligent Formatting is an configuration option for table editor.
-Currently this option have effect only for textiles tables.
+Currently this option have effect only for textiles and multimarkdown tables.
 It is true by default for textile syntax.
 You can disable it if you want
 ```json
 {